Activists converge on Warsaw for 'biggest' protests against abortion ruling | Health

 "We expect these to be the biggest protests since the verdict," Warsaw police spokesman Sylwester Marczak said.
 "Considering how big they can be, we always use the support of the police from other garrisons."
 Protest group Strajk Kobiet (Women's Strike) said on its Facebook page that demonstrators would gather in three locations in the city centre at 1600 GMT.

-"Time has passed, so ... we are going to Warsaw from all over Poland," it added.
+The movement's leader Marta Lempart told activists to report any attacks and to resist any attempt to prosecute or fine them for taking part.
+"We are doing nothing wrong by protesting and going out on the streets," she told a news conference.
+Prime minister Mateusz Morawiecki said this week the mass gatherings could cause more coronavirus infections and authorities have said they were planning to prosecute protest organisers on public health grounds.

 Demonstrations have turned into an outpouring of anger against the ruling nationalist Law and Justice (PiS) party, with protesters blaming it and the powerful Roman Catholic Church for the ruling.
+COVID FEARS

 The Court decision on Thursday last week outlawed abortions due to foetal defects - ending the most common of the few legal grounds left for abortion in Poland and setting the country further apart from the European mainstream.
 After it goes into effect, women will only be able to terminate a pregnancy legally in the case of rape, incest or a threat to their health.